 Do larger companies really care?
 The recorded message tells us they do when we wait on hold.
 “Your call is very important to us, please hold whilst we divert you to an overseas call center”.
 What about the self serve checkout, custom designed for your convenience, right?
 Long gone is the guy at the servo who used to squeegee your windscreen when you filled up your tank.
 And if that was not enough, the frisking you get on departure from stores, making the 99.9% of us feel like criminals because of a few bad apples.
 It not so difficult to recognise the service standards in Australia have been getting lowered while the prices have been raising.

-You could be thinking that this paper is written by local windscreen business, envious of larger competitors squeezing the local guys.
-Perhaps there is some truth in this, but its not the fundamental reason for the paper.
-Service 8 Auto Glass is a local business, however, we are also local owners who live local.
+You could be thinking that this Blog is written by a local windscreen repairer, envious of larger competitors squeezing out the local guys.
+Perhaps there is some truth in this, but it’s not the fundamental reason for the Blog.
+Service 8® Auto Glass is a local business, however, we are also local owners who live local.
 The difference is we put back into the local community.
-This means purchasing from local business like ours, supporting community services, etc.
+This means purchasing from other local business like ours, supporting community services, etc.

 By purchasing from local small business you strengthen the local economy and therefore secure more independent options for you and your family.
 When the small business is squeezed out, prices go up and service quality suffers.
 In other words, more self service checkouts and little personal services.
-And for what, more profits for few individuals at that top of the pyramid?
+And for what?
+More profits for a few individuals at that top of the pyramid?

-Service 8 Auto Glass is also a business operating for profit and with that in mind we don’t expect customers to offer charity.
-When you hire us we work directly for you, we not contractors and we don’t contract out.
+Service 8 Auto Glass is also a business operating for profit and with that in mind we don’t expect customers to offer charity, or be overly sympathetic simply because we’re local.
+When you hire us we work directly for you, we are not contractors and we don’t contract out.
 When you call Service 8 we answer directly, no call center, no sales team, no over pricing via a “dynamic pricing system”.
 In addition, we use only the best quality auto glass products available.
 Yes, we are aware everyone says that, but we actually do.
 We use high quality adhesives from Sika.
 Sika Pro is crash tested to the highest available standards, more so than any other brand in Australia.

 In addition, the extra preparation processes we practice are more thorough than the average windscreen repairer and this makes for a higher quality installation, no leaks and no future corrosion.
 Simply put, you cannot purchase a better quality windscreen replacement anywhere else and we do mean anywhere.